 It’s All Relative to Where You Live

-These stats are interesting, but most college students who live in the Abilene area will probably favor brisket from Dickie’s Bar-B-Que or Baby Back Ribs from Chili’s over Coq au vin or Tandoori chicken.
+These stats are interesting, but most college students who live in the Abilene and Amarillo area will probably favor brisket from Dickie’s Bar-B-Que or Baby Back Ribs from Chili’s over Coq au vin or Tandoori chicken.
 Tastes differ, and as a wise man once said, “It’s all good!”